 But do not be fooled, the road to a successful freelancing career is exhausting with constant uncertainty and doubt.

-In addition to your role as a nifty illustrator, freelancing demands that you are a consultant, marketer, project manager, salesperson, spokesperson, skivvy and more.
+In addition to your role as an illustrator, freelancing demands that you are a consultant, marketer, project manager, salesperson, spokesperson, skivvy and more.
 This means you’ll be working much, much harder than any typical nine-to-five job.

 Before making the leap, have a clear idea about what you are embarking upon by talking to freelancers, listening to podcasts and reading about their experiences.